Can primary care doctors refuse to take insurance?

 Reach out to your insurance company.
 You can explain the situation and ask for an appeal.
 Sometimes, the insurance company will agree to negotiate with your doctor.

 But if the issue is that the doctor doesn’t want to accept funds from an insurance company, you’ll have no choice but to pay cash or find a different doctor.
+Your insurance company can provide a list of in-network doctors that are accepting new patients.

 Check your network coverage